St. Paul Methodist Episcopal Church (Rushville, Indiana)

-St. Paul Methodist Episcopal Church, also known as St. Paul United Methodist Church, is a historic Methodist Episcopal church located at Rushville, Rush County, Indiana.
+St. Paul Methodist Episcopal Church, also known as St. Paul United Methodist Church, is a historic Methodist Episcopal church located at Rushville, Indiana.
 It was built in 1887, and is a one-story, cruciform plan, Victorian Gothic style brick building with a steeply pitched gable roof.
 A basement was added in 1923.
 It features a square bell tower, Gothic arched windows, decorative stone bands, and terra cotta accents.

 It was listed on the National Register of Historic Places in 1997.